Boot to Qt Software Stack

 The Boot to Qt software stack is ideal for the following use cases:

 - Evaluating Qt on real embedded environments using one of the pre-built images.

 - Getting the embedded development environment up and running in no time.
 Later, the stack can be customized to production by building embedded Linux images including proprietary Yocto Project recipes.

 The Boot to Qt software stack installation provides the following embedded specific features:

 - Pre-built Boot to Qt software stack for immediate prototyping.
-See Reference Target Devices and Development Hosts for a list of reference devices.
+See Supported Target Devices and Development Hosts for a list of devices.

 - Qt Virtual Keyboard that is a complete virtual keyboard solution supporting word-prediction and multiple languages.